 - 1. Mix 9 mL of water and 21 mL of ethanol. - 2.
 Perform the recrystallization of the crude product contained in the 50 mL ground-joint Erlenmeyer flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
 Raise your HELP card.
 A lab assistant will come to turn on the water and set the hotplate.
-Add the solvent by the top of the condenser, if needed. - 3.
-Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III. - 4.
-Transfer the purified solid in the pre-weighed vial labeled with your Student Code.
-Close the vial.
+Add the solvent through the top of the condenser if needed. - 3.
+Once the product has crystallized, $\underline{\mathbf{use}}$ the same procedure as described previously (I.7 to I.10) to collect the solid. $\underline{\mathbf{Use}}$ the small spatula to transfer one tip of spatula of the recrystallized product into the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III.
+Raise your HELP card.
+A lab assistant will come to turn off the water of the condenser.

+- 4. Transfer the purified solid in the pre-weighed vial labeled with your Student Code.
+Close the vial. - 5.
+Discard the filtrate in the "Organic waste" bottle.